| QUESTION: Why did you develop the Caliber Smart Electrical System™ in the first place? |

 that makes it simple to transfer the power from the house batteries to start

-the engine.
 The entire electrical circuit of the yacht is protected with a circuit

 protection device (CPD).
 Every circuit has to go through this main CPD.
 To